TheOtherRolesAU/TheOtherRoles/README.md

   <summary>Click to show the Changelog</summary>

 **Version 3.2.3**
+- Fixed a bug where the role of a dead client was visible to the Pursuer

 **Version 3.2.2**
 - Add new option "Play On A Random Map" created by [Alex2911](https://github.com/Alex2911)